-Organizations for Group Home Licensing and Monitoring In Maryland
+Organizations for Licensing and Monitoring Group Homes In Maryland

 Under group home abuse laws, the Maryland Office of Licensing and Monitoring (OLM) licenses and monitors residential child care programs (RCCP) and child placement agencies (CPA) as out-of-home care providers.
 Since these facilities are entrusted with the safety and well-being of the children in their care, the OLM ensures that they are secure and healthy places.

-The role of the Office of Licensing and Monitoring and the Licensing Coordinator has many dimensions, including:
+The role of the Office of Licensing and Monitoring and the Licensing Coordinator for group homes in Maryland has many dimensions, including:

 - It provides administrative oversight to keep group homes accountable, and compliance and ensure that they meet all licensure requirements;